-In addition, Mass Humanities strived to fund projects led by members of the communities where the stories originate, and projects based in smaller organizations.
-Of the 42 grants, 62% have people who identify as BIPOC among their project leadership; and 60% of the organizations funded have operating budget under $500,000 and 48% have operating budgets under $350,000.
+In addition, Mass Humanities strives to fund projects led by members of the communities where the stories originate, and projects based in smaller organizations.
+Of the 42 grants, 62% have people who identify as BIPOC among their project leadership; and 60% of the organizations funded have operating budgets under $500,000 and 48% have operating budgets under $350,000.

 “To make lasting change, we need to respect and support the storytellers and storytelling spaces where traditions and narratives take root,” said Boyles.
 “We hope that these important voices and community-based organizations can lead the way in reckoning with our history.”